 For students who are experiencing COVID-like symptoms or who have been diagnosed with COVID-19 and are having ongoing medical issues, Student Health Services can provide support and care.
 Please call us at 619-594-4325 for an appointment or telephonic consultation.

-Faculty, staff and students have choices when getting vaccinated, and are encouraged to reach out to the following to try and secure an appointment:
+Faculty, staff and students have choices when getting vaccinated, and are encouraged to reach out to the following to secure an appointment:

 - Contact your primary care physician or other healthcare provider.

-- Vaccines are also available by appointment at clinics, pharmacies and certain stories, such as Ralphs, Albertsons/Vons/Pavilions and CVS.
+- Vaccines are also available by appointment at clinics, pharmacies and certain stores, such as Ralphs, Albertsons/Vons/Pavilions, CVS, Walgreens, and Rite Aid.

 About the Current Vaccines, Why Get Vaccinated

 Safe and effective vaccines for COVID-19 can help reduce the chances of contracting the disease.
 Current vaccines can help reduce the number of people infected and reduce the number of people who must seek medical attention.
 The vaccines may also reduce the long-term effects of COVID-19.

 - Currently, the Pfizer/BioNTech, Moderna mRNA and Johnson & Johnson vaccines are the only three COVID-19 vaccines authorized for use in the United States.
 These vaccines, which are being administered nationally and in other parts of the world, are proven to be 95 percent effective.

 - The vaccines now on the market and available nationwide are safe and have been proven effective through scientific research and clinical trials